m-elwin/crazy_turtle/README.md

 ## Setup Instructions
 1. Compile the workspace by executing `${insert command here}`
 2. Initialize the ROS environment (i.e., set the necessary ROS environment variables) by executing `${insert command here}`
-3. Make sure no other ROS nodes are running prior to beginning.
+3. Make sure no other ROS nodes are running prior to starting.
 3. Run the launchfile `${location of launch file}` by executing `${insert command here}`
 4. When running you can see a visual depiction of the ROS graph using the `${command}` command.
    The ROS graph, including all topics and node labels, looks like: